How to tell your children about divorce and separation: seven top tips

 Tip 3.
 Keep it short and simple

-The key message to convey to your children is that you are no longer together as life partners, but you are still together as their parents.
+The key message to convey to your children when telling them about divorce and separation is that you are no longer together as life partners, but you are still together as their parents.
 The key messages are:

-• We love you, we're sorry our decision is causing you distress
+• We love you, and we're sorry our decision is causing you distress

 • It's not your fault